 When you buy a gift card, you are essentially giving the company a loan until you redeem the value.
 When a store files for bankruptcy, payments are frozen and creditors must file claims in order to get paid.
 Gift card holders unfortunately find themselves out of luck, or with limited options.
 This isn’t up to the business.
 The court decides whether — and for how long — to accept gift cards.

 If you miss the deadline to redeem a gift card, you are able to file a claim for the value of the card.
 However, these claims are processed behind the company’s major creditors.
 So if you see news about a company preparing to file for bankruptcy, use your gift cards immediately.
-Looking for a trusted lender? you have found the right place!
-We got one for you!
-Check them now to know the details on how to get a quick cash advanced.

 Avoid issues with your gift cards by following these tips: